dnhuan/RateMyASUProfessors/README.md

-# RateMyASUProfessors
+<h1 align="center">RateMyASUProfessors</h1>
-This Chrome Extension helps finding the perfect professor for your next classes at ASU
+A Chrome Extension that helps you find the perfect professor for your next classes at ASU

 ## Demo
 Class registration site without RateMyASUProfessors: